 Tonight at the Hall house we tried a new recipe and it is delicious.
 This is a recipe I found on Pinterest last month and I bought the flank steak at Trader Joe’s that week.
 Because of a few commitments we ended up with that week, the steak moved to the freezer and I forgot all about it.
 I decided to give it a try this week because it’s a low-maintenance crock pot recipe which is ideal while I’m working on grad school assignments.

 I thawed the steak overnight in the refrigerator, but it still had to soak this morning to finish thawing.
 Due to the extra thaw time, I used the 6 hour setting instead of the 8 hour setting on the crock pot (as recommended below) and it was still delicious.
 Next time, I will try it for 8 hours to compare.

 I whipped up some mashed potatoes and they were the perfect combo with this steak, which falls apart much like a roast does.
 We will definitely make this again soon– and hopefully I will add something green to the menu next time!

-*Photos below are from the original post on Pinterest, found here.
+*Photos below are from the original post from themrswiththedishes.com, but she has since closed her site.
 (The apartment smelled so good from the crock pot that our stomachs were not patient enough for taking pictures.)